 Genetic Tests and Your Privacy

-Deoxyribonucleic acid or DNA is the basis of life.
+Deoxyribonucleic acid or DNA for short is the foundation of all forms of life that exist on our planet today.
 It is a molecule that consists of polynucleotide chains that form a double helix and carries genetic instruction.
 The instructions include information for the development, functioning, growth, and reproduction of all organisms and most viruses found on earth.

 While once only available through health care providers, DNA testing is now so commonplace that at-home tests are regularly advertised on television.
 The ads promote genetic testing to discover your ancestral history and health testing to find and predict medical issues.
 It may be a great family history lesson to learn that you have both Native American, French and Greek heritage.
 It can make it a great way to discuss family history with children and get them interested in geography.

 DNA testing may have its benefits, but the question might need to be, “What’s being done with the data?”
 We consider our health information to be personal.
 It is against the law to release it to prevent discrimination or other negative consequences.
 When we allow our DNA testing, it can show current health conditions and future health conditions.

 Suppose this data is given to the wrong party, such as life or health insurers.
 In that case, there is the possibility to face discrimination based on the chance that a health condition will develop that may be currently unknown.
 When participating in getting genetic testing, the subject of data privacy must also be considered.

 A DNA database contains DNA profiles.
 These profiles can be analyzed, studied, and used in science, genetic diseases, genetic fingerprinting for crime-solving, or genetic genealogy.
 These databases may be public or private.
 The federal government owns the largest DNA database.

 Before getting a DNA test, you should stop and ask yourself where your results are going, find out if the results will be stored, and to which third parties the data is given.
 Consider the risks to both your privacy and to all those in your family.